 Tank water heaters are measured by storage capacity, whereas tankless water heaters are measured by the gallons of water they can heat per minute.
 (Most tankless point-of-use water heaters are rated at between 2.0 and 2.5 gallons per minute.
 Here’s a handy estimate of the flow rate needed for showers, sinks, washing machines, etc.)

 As with a point-of-use water heater that includes a tank, a tankless point-of-use water heater can provide nearly instant hot water because of its location near the fixture that needs the hot water.
 It should be noted, however, that tankless water heaters cannot provide heated water as quickly as a tank water heater because there is a delay of a few seconds before water from a tankless water heater reaches the target temperature.
 Also, must tankless point-of-use water heaters are electric, which heats water slower than a gas flame.
 The tankless point-of-use-water heater shown here is less than 11 inches wide, six inches high and 2.75 inches thick, so it can be mounted in tight quarters beneath nearly any sink.
+Installing a point-of-use tankless water heater is a great option if endless hot water sounds appealing, if space is a concern, or you are interested in modern smart features.

 Don’t All Tankless Water Heaters Provide Instant Hot Water?